TechSimple-TO/Sarinas-Kitchen/README.md

 - `.env.local` is git-ignored; do not commit secrets.
 - Copy `.env.example` as a template and update values from your EmailJS dashboard.
 - Restart the dev server after changing env vars.
-- The contact form sends fields: `name`, `email`, `title`, `message` — make sure your EmailJS template expects these variables.
+- The contact form sends fields: `name`, `email`, `title`, `message` - make sure your EmailJS template expects these variables.

 ## Contributing / Reuse

-Feel free to fork this repo and adapt it for your own small business site.
-PRs that improve clarity, accessibility, performance, or developer ergonomics are welcome.
+Feel free to fork this repo or branch and adapt it for your workflow.
+Pull requests that improve clarity, accessibility, performance, or developer ergonomics are welcome.

 ## Git Worktrees (multi-branch setup)